sddevelopment-be/penguin-pragmatic-patterns/docs/3_People_Skills/HOME.md

 You might be familiar with phrases such as _"You won't really be a developer unless you learn such and such framework"_, _"All good developers have read this and that book"_, _"You really need to know these and those concepts"_.
-While most of this is true (to a certain extent), most people that work in the tech industry tend to consistently underappreciate the importance of being able to express yourself.
+While most of this is true (to a certain extent), most people that work in the tech industry tend to consistently undervalue the importance of being able to express yourself.
 There is a lot of value in generally getting along with the people you interact with on a daily basis.

 > Having great ideas gets you nowhere fast, if you are unable to communicate your knowledge to others.